finller/laravel-kpi/README.md

 To fill the gaps let by missing values, you can use the `fillGaps` method available on `KpiBuilder` or  `KpiCollection`.
 By default the placeholders will be a copy of their previous kpi.

-For convenience the `KpiBuilder` is the best option as it will give you better typed values and shares parameters between fillGaps and between.
+For convenience the `KpiBuilder` is the best option as it will give you better typed values and shares parameters between `fillGaps` and `between`.

 ```php
 KpiBuilder::query('users:blocked:count')